AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-link-fields.md

 Data views can overcome property naming differences by linking these similar properties into a single data field.
 This applies to stream properties referenced by Id or by name, and to stream metadata keys.
 Asset properties can also be linked.

-When data fields are linked, AVEVA Data Hub converts the data types in the linked into compatible data types.
+When data fields are linked, AVEVA Data Hub converts the data types in the linked fields into compatible data types.
 For more information, see <xref:data-view-data-type-conversion>.

 ## To link fields